 We encourage you to make use of the waiver process.
-Waving allows you to find the right starting point and to customize the curriculum to your pathway by taking more electives, making it easier to complete more than one major.
+Waving allows you to find the right starting point and to customize the curriculum to your pathway by taking more electives, making it easier to complete more

-Waiver by credentials submissions are due no later than July 6 and all waiver exams take place before Pre-Term begins.
+Waiver by credentials submissions are due no later than July 11 and all waiver exams take place before Pre-Term begins.
 Please see below for these important deadlines:

-ROUND 1: Credentials submitted by Monday, June I - results will be returned by Monday, June 15
+ROUND 1: Credentials submitted by Monday, June 6 - results will be returned by Monday, June 20

-ROUND 2: Credentials submitted by Monday, July 6 - results will be returned by Monday, July 20
+ROUND 2: Credentials submitted by Monday, July 11 - results will be returned by Monday, July 25

-Registration for waiver exams is due by Monday, July 27
+Registration for waiver exams is due by Monday, August 1